joshsharp/python-braid/README.md

 A Turing-complete language with lexer, parser, bytecode compiler, VM, and JIT.
 A VM that compiles to a binary (thanks to RPython) which can run scripts interactively via REPL or passed in by filename.

+## Status updates

+Obviously you can read the commits but I'm also documenting my progress [on Littlelogs](http://littlelogs.co/josh/), or more specifically [posts tagged with #interpreter](http://littlelogs.co/josh/tag/interpreter/)